RISHABHSINGH3006/Bank-Marketing-Prediction/README.md

 4. Visualize and interpret results.

 ## Conclusion
-This project highlights the importance of Responsible AI in financial decision-making.
+This project highlights the importance of AI in financial decision-making.
 By improving explainability, businesses can make more informed, ethical, and defensible AI-driven decisions.